kojodoc/kojodoc.github.io/reference/scala.md

 <a name="data-string">
 **1.4 String**

 Strings are used to communicate textual information to/from a program.
-Examples of strings are: "Hello World", s"Your score is $score".
+Examples of strings are: `"Hello World"`, `s"Your score is $score"`.

 Here is an examples of the use of Strings to get data into and out of a program: